Architecture

 mod.rs Database initialization (open, migrations, WAL mode)

-schema.rs Row types mirroring SQLite columns
+schema.rs Row types mirroring database columns

 accounts.rs CRUD for accounts table